Dignity in childbirth

-“A woman’s relationship with her maternity providers is vitally important.
-Not only are these encounters the vehicle for essential lifesaving health services, but women’s experiences with caregivers can empower and comfort or inflict lasting damage and emotional trauma.”White Ribbon Alliance, Respectful Maternity Care, 2011
+“A woman or birthing person’s relationship with their maternity providers is vitally important.
+Not only are these encounters the vehicle for essential lifesaving health services, but an individual’s experiences with caregivers can empower and comfort or inflict lasting damage and emotional trauma.”White Ribbon Alliance, Respectful Maternity Care, 2011

-Our flagship Dignity in Childbirth Campaign launched in October 2013 to protect and promote women’s dignity in childbirth.
+Our flagship Dignity in Childbirth Campaign launched in October 2013 to protect and promote women and birthing people’s dignity in childbirth.

-Our Dignity Survey found the majority of women said they were happy with their maternity care, but less than half of women we surveyed had the birth they wanted and many experienced lack of choice and disrespectful care.
+Our Dignity Survey found the majority of women and birthing people said they were happy with their maternity care, but less than half of the individuals we surveyed had the birth they wanted and many experienced lack of choice and disrespectful care.

 While our maternity system generally ensures safe outcomes for mothers and babies, stories of disrespect in childbirth – ranging from procedures performed without consent to verbal abuse and bullying – are worryingly common.
-Women’s autonomy in childbirth – choices about where, how and with whom they give birth – are often limited with lasting impact for mother and baby.
-Read our 2019 joint submission to the UN on women’s experiences of childbirth in the UK.
+Women and birthing people’s autonomy in childbirth – choices about where, how and with whom they give birth – are often limited with lasting impact for mother and baby.
+Read our 2019 joint submission to the UN on people’s experiences of childbirth in the UK.

-In September 2013, we asked over 1,100 women who had given birth over the past two years about their experiences of childbirth.
+In September 2013, we asked over 1,100 women and birthing people who had given birth over the past two years about their experiences of childbirth.
 Read the results in full.

 The majority felt that their childbirth experiences affected their self-image and relationships with their baby and their partner.
 A significant proportion of these women believed that the effect was negative.

-Our findings from women who gave birth in hospital or birth centres included:
+Our findings from individuals who gave birth in hospital or birth centres included:

-- Only 68% of women were given a choice of where to give birth
+- Only 68% of women and birthing people were given a choice of where to give birth

 - 31% said that they did not feel in control of their birth experience